Festivals of Cebu: Banig

 This is the weaving festival of Badian.
 It is in honor of St. James the Great.
 It celebrates the Banig, a hand-woven Philippine mat made from Pandanus leaves that is commonly sold, in the province, in Badian.
-It is celebrated on the 25th of the month of April.
+It is celebrated on the 25th of the month of July.

 Hinulawan

 Hinulawan Festival dancers during Toledo town fiesta.

-This is the town fiesta of Toledo.
+This is the town fiesta of Toledo City.
 It is in honor of St. John of Sahagun.
 The name of this festival is an amalgamation of two Cebuano words, Hinaguan, which means "fruits of labor", and Bulawan, which means "bright" or "golden".
 This was, historically, the old name of the town.
 Currently, it is the name of a river that is found in the town.
 Hinulawan Festival celebrates the rich culture and history of the town, as well as the golden hearts and the shining and welcoming personality of the Toledohanons.
 It falls on June 12, which coincides with the Philippine Independence Day celebration.

 Toslob

+Toslob Festival dancers during Toslob town fiesta.

 Originally called the "Sadsad Festival", this is the local festival of Oslob.
 It is in honor of the Immaculate Conception.
 The name of the festival is the Cebuano term for the act of "dipping".
 The name of the festival is a reference to the etymology of the name of the town wherein two Spanish soldiers mistakenly identified the town after asking a couple who, due to misinterpretation, thought they were referring to what they were doing.
 The couple did not understand that the soldiers were asking for the name of the town and simply thought they were referring to the boiled bananas they were dipping in salted vinegar so all they could utter was "Toslob".
 The soldiers seemingly also misheard them and thought they said "Oslob".
 Ever since then, the town was referred to by that name which the Spanish Soldiers heard.
 The Toslob festival is a celebration of thanksgiving for the graces received as a town community.
 It is celebrated on December 8, which is also the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.

 Pamuhuan/Pinamuohan

+Pinamuohan Festival dancers performing their street dancing performance in Pasigarbo sa Sugbo 2022.

 This is the harvest festival of Pinamungajan.
 It is in honor of St. Monica.
 The name of the festival came from the Cebuano word, Pinamuhuan, which means "a worker's share of the harvest".
 It is a celebration of thanksgiving for the bountiful harvest in the town.
 It is celebrated on August 27.